SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM (SNAP)

 The Supplemental Nutrition Assistance Program (SNAP–formerly the Food Stamp Program) helps low-income households buy nutritious food.
 It is also called the Food Assistance Program within the state of Florida.

 A SNAP household is normally a group of people who live together and buy food and prepare meals together.
 If your household passes SNAP's eligibility rules, the amount of benefits you receive will depend on the number of people in your household and how much monthly income is left after certain expenses are deducted.
 An applicant must be a U.S. citizen or have a qualified noncitizen status.
-Asset limits ($2000 in countable assets) only apply to households with a member disqualified for breaking Food Assistance Program rules; felony drug trafficking, running away from a felony warrant, or not participating in a work program.
-If at least one person is age 60+ or disabled, the limit goes up to $3,000 in countable assets.
+Asset limits only apply to households with a member disqualified for breaking Food Assistance Program rules: felony drug trafficking, running away from a felony warrant, or not participating in a work program.
+If at least one person is age 60+ or disabled, the limit increases.

 NEED HELP APPLYING FOR SNAP?

 Community Partners are working with the Department of Children and Families to provide help with applying for SNAP benefits and other benefits provided through DCF.

 Find a Regional Office or Client Relations Coordinator